YinJC/uk-tex-faq/FAQ-underscore.md

----
-layout: page
-title: How to typeset an underscore character
+# How to typeset an underscore character
----

 The underscore character `_` is ordinarily used in TeX to indicate a subscript in maths mode; if you type `_`, on its